hieuvp/learning-python/advanced-tutorials/serialization/README.md

 > (and a faster alternative called `cPickle`).

 <br />

-You can use it exactly the same way:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=pickle_dumps.py) -->
 <!-- The below code snippet is automatically added from pickle_dumps.py -->